tanu8een/tanu8een/README.md

 - 🔭 I’m currently working on **my skills.**

-- 🌱 I’m currently learning **Competetive Programming & working as a Software Developer.**
+- 🌱 I’m currently learning **Competitive Programming & working as a Software Developer.**

 - 👯 I’m looking to collaborate on **open source**